MsUn-123/py_tw_logger/README.md

 ## TO-DO
 general:
 - [ ] Create minimal web project to interact with database.
+- [ ] Move from venv to conda virtual environment installation.

 bot.py:
 - [ ] Make auto ping routine not dependable on CHANNELS variable.